Eight of the Best: Camping by the Water in Victoria

 Sheepyard Flat, Howqua Hills

 Sheepyard Flat is a pretty camping spot in open woodland by the Howqua River, just outside of Mansfield.
-The campsite is surrounded by forest and the scent of Peppermint and Manna Gum.
+The campsite is surrounded by forest and the scent of manna and peppermint gum.
 It’s a hallowed ground for fly-fishing aficionados: trout, perch, redfin and Murray cod are all abundant.
-For non-anglers, there are nearby swimming holes, and the gentle Howqua Hills Historic Walk starts at the campground, with plenty of longer walks nearby.
+For non-anglers, there are nearby swimming holes, and the gentle Howqua Hills Heritage Walk starts at the campground, with plenty of longer walks nearby.
 The site offers waterless toilets and non-drinking water; dogs are allowed on leashes.
 You can light a fire, but you’ll have to bring your own firewood.
 Camping is free and on a first-come, first-served basis.

 Sheepyard Flat, Howqua Hills